bnmoch3/blog/_posts/2024-04-04-duckdb-numba-udfs.md

 A good rule of thumb whenever one's using numpy is to avoid explicit for-loops and rely on numpy's built-in vectorized functions.
 With Numba though, we're more than encouraged to use such for-loops.
-Numba in turn receives these procedures and compiles them into relatively efficient procedures, taking advantage of all the optimizations that LLVM provides.
+Numba in turn receives these for-loops and compiles them into relatively efficient procedures, taking advantage of all the optimizations that LLVM provides.